hschickdevs/PSD-Art-Collection-Generator/README.md

 ## Usage

+_For a detailed software guide, please refer to the [Documentation](https://github.com/hschickdevs/NFT-Art-Generator/blob/main/resources/NFT%20Art%20Generator%20-%20Usage%20Guide.pdf)_

+### Setup

 - To run the software, navigate to the directory to which this repository was cloned, and run:
    ```sh
    python main.py
    ```
-- To test the software, you can use the [NFT-Official.psd](https://github.com/hschickdevs/NFT-Art-Generator/blob/main//resourcesNFT-Official.psd) document provided in the repository as your input file.
+- For testing, you can use the sample [NFT-Official.psd](https://github.com/hschickdevs/NFT-Art-Generator/blob/main//resources/NFT-Official.psd) file provided in the repository as your input file.

-_For a detailed software guide, please refer to the [Documentation](https://github.com/hschickdevs/NFT-Art-Generator/blob/main/resources/NFT%20Art%20Generator%20-%20Usage%20Guide.pdf)_
+### Output

+- You should see the two following folders in your selected output folder:
+  - `Exported_CSV_Data`: Contains a CSV datafile showing which elements from the .psd file were selected for each NFT art image generated.
+  - `Generated_NFT_Images`: Contains all of the generated NFT art images in .PNG format.

 <p align="right">(<a href="#top">back to top</a>)</p>